Code Development Guidelines

 git checkout *your-new-feature*

 Go ahead and modify files with your favorite text editor.
 Be sure to include tests and documentation with any new functionality.
 We recommend reading about best practices for scientific computing.
 PlasmaPy uses the PEP 8 style guide for Python code and the numpydoc format for docstrings to maintain consistency and readability.
-New contributors should not worry too much about precisely matching these styles when first submitting a pull request, as the PEP8 Speaks GitHub integration will check pull requests for PEP 8 compatibility, and further changes to the style can be suggested during code review.
+New contributors should not worry too much about precisely matching these styles when first submitting a pull request, GitHub Actions will check pull requests for PEP 8 compatibility, and further changes to the style can be suggested during code review.

 You may periodically commit changes to your branch by running